-B. CAFO/MAFO Annual Reports were Due March 1, 2013
+B. CAFO/MAFO Annual Reports are Due on March 1st of Every Year

-These forms and instructions are available on the MDA website, www.mda.state.md.us.
+These forms and instructions are available on the MDA website, www.mda.maryland.gov.
 Follow the "Nutrient Management" link.

 C. MDE Provides Catastrophic Poultry Mortality Guidance

-MDE has developed new guidance on "Working with MDE during Catastrophic Poultry Mortalities".
+MDE has developed guidance on "Working with MDE during Catastrophic Poultry Mortalities".
 This document provides a summary of the regulations and practices to be used in cases where a large number of chickens have died due to excessive heat, fires, or disease.
 Mortalities must be composted in facilities designed for that purpose.
 If these cannot accommodate a catastrophic mortality, MDE must be notified and give permission to compost in other areas, such as in poultry houses or manure sheds.

 E. Certification of Conformance (COC) Requirements and Procedures

 COC requirements and procedures can be found here.